Sustainability Knowledge

 Pesticides are chemical or biological substances that are sprayed to control pests or any unwanted species of plants.
 If a pesticide is toxic, it can impact the soil and water quality of the sprayed area and adjacent areas.
 Furthermore, if the chemicals enter the water system, certain chemicals have been known to cause breathing problems and hinder the development of the brain in children.

 Therefore, it is vital to eliminate or at least substantially cut down the use of pesticides.
-This blog will look at how the forest protection schemes tackle this problem and how effective they are.

 The only occasion when prohibited pesticides are allowed is in the case of an emergency or if ordered to do so by government authorities.
 FSC® members are encouraged to use a restricted or highly restricted option in the absence of other solutions.
-Well known pesticides such as glyphosate and acetamiprid are in the restricted category.
+Well-known pesticides such as glyphosate and acetamiprid are in the restricted category.

 https://us.fsc.org/en-us/certification/forest-management-certification/pesticides-policy